-20 Harvard graduate students were competitively selected for Bloomberg Harvard summer fellowships.
-Beginning in June 2019, students will complete a 10-week summer fellowship in domestic and international city governments on an issue of salience to the mayor’s agenda.
-Fellows will be supported by the Initiative’s dedicated staff during their engagement.
+20 Harvard graduate students were competitively selected for Bloomberg Harvard summer fellowships — 10-week summer fellowships in domestic and international city governments on issues of salience to mayor’s agendas.
+Fellows are supported by the Initiative’s dedicated staff during their engagement.